niemanlab/openfuego/README.md

 Follow the instructions in config.php.
 Create a MySQL database and enter the credentials in that file, along with Twitter credentials and optional (but recommended) API keys for Bitly, Goo.gl, and Embed.ly.

-Once config.php is edited, run fetch.php at the command line.
-You may or not get further instructions, depending on whether your version of PHP is compiled with process control.

 If you write any scripts that query OpenFuego, include init.php at the top of the file.
 The application resides in the OpenFuego [namespace](http://php.net/manual/en/language.namespaces.php).

 ### Usage

+Once config.php is edited, run `fetch.php` at the command line.
+You may or not get further instructions, depending on whether your version of PHP is compiled with process control.

+To run OpenFuego in verbose mode, which displays the program’s output on screen, run `fetch.php -v`.

 See examples/getLinks.php for a dead-simple way to query OpenFuego for links.

+---

 ### About Nieman Journalism Lab